English 中文 العربية فارسی हिन्दी ខ្មែរ नेपाली Português Русский Español

 15–20 minutes

-Practice a step-by-step 911 call, learn key English phrases, request an interpreter, and fill in your reference card with personal information.
+Practice a step-by-step 911 call, learn key English phrases, request an interpreter, and fill in your reference sheet with personal information.

 3